 Weatherill, 2009, page 41 (emphasis in original)

-More correctly, the regulatory amendment(s) authorize(s) the sale of the food that contains the food additive or that has been irradiated.
+More correctly, the regulatory amendment(s) authorize(s) the sale of the food that has been irradiated.

 There are a few processing aids, such as fining agents permitted for use in making wine and beer, that are regulated under the Food and Drug Regulations and that may require approval by Health Canada.